MicrosoftDocs/visualstudio-docs/docs/debugger/walkthrough-debugging-at-design-time.md

     ```xaml
     <TextBlock Text="{Binding title, ConverterParameter=lower, Converter={StaticResource StringFormatConverter}, Mode=TwoWay}"  />
     ```
-   When the page loads, the breakpoint will be hit.
-If the breakpoint is not hit, make sure that the code where you set the breakpoint is code that will execute.
+   When the page loads, the breakpoint is hit.

 ## See Also
  [Debugger Security](../debugger/debugger-security.md)